 If Notre Dame goes 10-2 next season, many Irish fans will be disappointed.
 Yet, a third-consecutive double-digit win season and fourth in five years would qualify as outpacing bookmakers expectations.
-An offshore sportsbook posted the first selection of 2019 win total over/unders Monday morning, setting Notre Dame’s 2019 bar at 9.5 wins.
+An online sportsbook posted the first selection of 2019 win total over/unders Monday morning, setting Notre Dame’s 2019 bar at 9.5 wins.

 That book beat this space to its projection by about 24 hours.
 Part of the weekend was spent pondering win probabilities, and the guess was going to be the line would come in at 8.5 wins.
 Maybe if not so dedicated to all over/unders ending in x.5, that number would have jumped to nine, but not 9.5.